Evaluation of LLM Chatbots for OSINT-based Cyber Threat Awareness: Chatbots evaluation

-\item{Precise response: The questions to which the chatbot models provided accurate answers were precisely aligned with the desired yes or no response.}

-\item{Implicit response: Answers in which the chatbot's response did not explicitly mention yes or no. However, careful inference from the generated answers revealed that the intended response was either yes or no. } \end{itemize} By analyzing these distinct response modes from the output files, we gain valuable insights into the performance and capabilities of the evaluated chatbot models to effectively detect and address cybersecurity-related questions.
-The experimental results section provides a detailed explanation of the experimental findings, focusing on the evaluation criteria of quality and accuracy.
+For the classification task, the response quality of the models relates to their ability to provide precise yes or no answers to the prompts they receive.
+The assessment is based on three distinct response modes that the models eventually produced: no response, correct response, and implicit response. \begin{itemize} \item{No response: Instances in which chatbot models failed to respond.} \item{Precise response: The questions to which the chatbot models provided accurate answers were precisely aligned with the desired yes or no response.} \item{Implicit response: Answers in which the chatbot's response did not explicitly mention yes or no. However, careful inference from the generated answers revealed that the intended response was either yes or no.} \end{itemize} By analyzing these distinct response modes from the output files, we gain valuable insights into the performance and capabilities of the evaluated chatbot models to effectively detect and address cybersecurity-related questions.
+The experimental results section provides a detailed explanation of the experimental findings, focusing on the quality and accuracy evaluation criteria.

-\section{Optimal Utilization Strategies of Chatbots}
+\section{Optimal utilization strategies of chatbots}